Health Fitness In

 "/

-Blend 1 1/2 cups of fresh blackberries (which contain 8 grams of fibre per cup), one handful of fresh basil, 1/4 cup of honey and the juice of one lemon in a food processor or blender.
-Puree the ingredients until smooth.
+Mixture 1 1/2 cups of fresh blackberries (which cover 8 grams of fiber per cup), one dribble of fresh basil, 1/4 cup of honey, and the juice of one lemon in a food computer or blender.
+Puree the ingredients till smooth.

-Pour into popsicle moulds or small paper cups and freeze for at least 8 hours.
-For even more fun for the big kids, pour the mix into ice cube trays and add to blackberry margaritas or mojitos for frozen, antioxidant-packed treats.
+Pour into popsicle molds or small paper cups and freeze for at least 8 hours.
+For even more fun for the big kids, pour the mix into ice cube salvers and add to blackberry margaritas or mojitos for frozen, antioxidant-packed luxuries.

-This easy snack grows its fibre from three superfoods: linseed, chia and oatmeal.
-Mix 1 teaspoon of honey in a small bowl with two tablespoons of the nut butter of your choice (almonds and cashews are our favourites).
+This informal snack grows its fiber from three superfoods: linseed, chia, and oatmeal.
+Mix 1 teaspoon of honey in a small bowl with two tablespoons of your excellent nut butter (almonds and cashews are our favorites).

-In a shallow bowl, combine 1 tbsp rolled oats, 1/2 tbsp ground chia and flax seeds, and 1/4 tsp cinnamon.
-Coat a banana with the nut butter mixture (it will be easier if the banana is cut in half), then roll in the dry mix.
+Trust 1 tbsp rolled oats, 1/2 tbsp ground chia and flax seeds, and 1/4 tsp cinnamon in a low bowl.
+Fur a banana with the nut butter mixture (it will be easier if cut in half), then roll in the thirsty mix.

 We love sweet no-bake snacks.
 Especially when they have hidden assets, each sweet morsel contains 4 grams of fibre and 150 calories.